docknetwork/api-docs/source/index.html.md

     - OR HTTP Bearer Authorization

 <aside class="notice">
-An API key may also be IP restricted - when you generate the API key, you can include a list of IP's that are linked with that key.
+When you generate an API key, you may include a list of whitelisted IP's that can use with that key.
 </aside>

 ## Architecture Style